robtweed/mg-webComponents/TUTORIAL.md

 # The *mg-webComponents* Layers

-*mg-webComponents is based around 4 layers, each of which adheres to a relatively small set of patterns, reserved propert names and reserved method names.
+*mg-webComponent*s is based around 4 layers, each of which adheres to a relatively small set of patterns, reserved propert names and reserved method names.